bhimebau/trailcounter_bluetooth/resources/README.md

 # Resources

 This folder is for holding tests and data taken from the device.
-Filename Covnention is a follows:
+Filename Convention is a follows:

-	 <month>-<day>-<year>-TestName.txt
+	 <year>-<month>-<day>-TestName.txt

-Any Screenlog.0 is part of an ongoing test, because screenlogs append everytime to write to them.
+Any Screenlog.0 is part of an ongoing test, because screenlogs append every time you write to them.
 They should be converted to the above syntax once a different test is made.